Укр|Eng|Рус

 The material used for the base of the turntable - or, as it is also called, the support table.

-The base is actually the body of the player, the tonearm, platter and drive are mounted on top of it.
-Note that a set of modern turntables can include both a base and a base with a tonearm, and the most extensive option, called complete set, also includes a pickup.
-As for the materials for the base, they must meet specific requirements — in particular, be quite heavy in order to reduce extraneous vibrations transmitted to the device.
+The base is actually the body of the turntable; the tonearm, platter and drive are mounted on top of it.
+Note that a set of modern turntables can include both a base and a base with a tonearm, and the most extensive option, called a complete set, also includes a pickup.
+As for the materials for the base, they must meet specific requirements - in particular, they must be quite heavy to reduce extraneous vibrations transmitted to the device.
 Here are the most common materials:

 Acrylic.
-Technically, acrylic is a type of the plastic described above, but in general, this material is much more advanced in terms of performance, while it is relatively inexpensive and can have an original appearance (in particular, become transparent).
+Technically, acrylic is a type of plastic described on top, but in general this material is much more advanced in performance characteristics, is relatively inexpensive and can have an original appearance (in particular, it can be made transparent).
 Acrylic tables are typical for fairly solid models.

-Metal.
-Metal bases are massive and highly durable, however..., they are not cheap, and therefore are found mainly in premium turntables.
+- Aluminum.
+Metal bases made of aluminum are massive and...highly durable, but they are not cheap, and therefore are found mainly in premium players.

-MDF / fiberboard.
+MDF/Fibreboard.
 Fiberboards, in addition to good acoustic characteristics, are notable for their pleasant appearance, especially suitable for retro-style devices.
-Such material can be used in quite expensive models.
+This material can be used in quite expensive models.

-Carbon.
+- Carbon.
 High-quality material, characterized by high strength and quite stylish appearance.
-On the other hand, it has a relatively low weight, which has to be compensated for by the significant thickness of such bases, and this affects the cost (despite the fact that the material itself is not cheap anyway).
-Therefore, carbon has not received much distribution.
+On the other hand, it has a relatively low weight, which has to be compensated by the significant thickness of such bases, and this affects the cost (despite the fact that the material itself is not cheap anyway).
+Therefore, carbon has not gained much popularity.

 Price graph